James Stewart: Death

-Stewart was hospitalized after falling in December 1995.
-In December 1996, he was due to have the battery in his pacemaker changed but opted not to have it done.
-In February 1997, he was hospitalized for an irregular heartbeat.
+In February 1997, Stewart was hospitalized for an irregular heartbeat.
 On June 25, a thrombosis formed in his right leg, leading to a pulmonary embolism one week later.
 Stewart died of a heart attack caused by the embolism at the age of 89, surrounded by his children at his home in Beverly Hills, on July 2, 1997.
 President Bill Clinton commented that America had lost a "national treasure ... a great actor, a gentleman and a patriot".

-He was buried at Forest Lawn Memorial Park in Glendale, California.
-More than 3,000 mourners attended his memorial service, including June Allyson, Carol Burnett, Bob Hope, Lew Wasserman, Nancy Reagan, Esther Williams, and Robert Stack.
-Brig.
-Gen. James Stewart was given a funeral with full military honors and a three-volley salute.
+He was buried at Forest Lawn Memorial Park in Glendale, California in a private funeral with full military honors and a three-volley salute performed.
+More than 3,000 mourners later attended his memorial service, including June Allyson, Carol Burnett, Bob Hope, Lew Wasserman, Nancy Reagan, Esther Williams, and Robert Stack.

 Acting style and screen persona

 He had the ability to talk naturally.
 He knew that in conversations people do often interrupt one another and it's not always so easy to get a thought out.
 It took a little time for the sound men to get used to him, but he had an enormous impact.
 And then, some years later, Marlon came out and did the same thing all over again—but what people forget is that Jimmy did it first.

 — —Cary Grant on Stewart's acting technique.

 According to biographer Scott Eyman, Stewart was an instinctive actor.
 He was natural and at ease in front of the camera, despite his shy off-screen personality.
 In line with his natural and conversational acting style, Stewart's co-stars found him easy to work with, as he was willing to improvise around any situation that arose while filming.
 Later in his career, Stewart began to resent his reputation of having a "natural" acting technique.
 He asserted that there was not anything natural about standing on a sound stage in front of lights and cameras while acting out a scene.

 Stewart had established early in his career that he was proficient at communicating personality and character nuances through his performances alone.
 He used an "inside-out" acting technique, preferring to represent the character without accents, makeup, and props.
 Additionally, he tended to act with his body, not only with his voice and face; for example, in Harvey, Stewart portrays the main character's age and loneliness by slightly hunching down.
 He was also known for his pauses that had the ability to hold the audience's attention.
 Film critic Geoffrey O'Brien related that Stewart's "stammering pauses" created anxious space for the audience, leaving them in anticipation for the scene which Stewart took his time leading up to.